- Sandra Eula Lee

 Group exhibitions include Allen Memorial Art Museum at Oberlin College; Inside-Out Museum in Beijing; Incheon Art Platform in South Korea; DadaPost in Berlin; Goucher College in Baltimore; The Delaware Contemporary; Ethan Cohen KuBE; Smack Mellon in Brooklyn; and The Border Project, Whitebox, and Chashama in New York.

-Awards include Andrew W. Mellon Foundation, Asian Cultural Council, and NJ State Council on the Arts.
+Lee's artwork has been awarded support from the Andrew W. Mellon Foundation, Asian Cultural Council, and NJ State Council on the Arts.
 Lee participated in residencies at Elizabeth Foundation Studio Center, Brooklyn Botanic Garden, Residency Unlimited, and Seoul Museum of Art, among others.
-She has an MFA from Hunter College and a BFA from Cornell University.
+She has an MFA from Hunter College, CUNY and a BFA from Cornell University.